Summer Staff Positions

 Several of our campers come to camp with specific dietary needs (ex.
 Gluten free, diabetic, lactose intolerant).
 It is the special diets cook’s job to make sure every camper’s nutritional needs are met.
 In this position, you will work alongside our kitchen manager, barnstormer leaders, and adult volunteers to provide campers with safe, nutritious meals each day.
 This is a unique opportunity to serve and provide for the campers that need additional needs met in order to attend camp.
 Special Diets cooks will be living in a cabin with campers and missionaries, and must be willing to help out with daily functioning of cabin as needed.

-Camp Barnabas sits on almost 140 acres of land and our Maintenance Team works together to keep camp beautiful and functioning.
+Camp Barnabas sits on almost 140 acres of land and our Grounds Crew works together to keep camp beautiful and functioning.
 Through completing tasks such as mowing, weed-eating, gardening, and repairs, the team learns applicable life skills while playing a vital role in keeping camp running.

 The runner does a lot of behind the scenes tasks to help camp run smoothly.
 Some of those tasks include scheduling flights, driving missionaries and campers to the airport on time, driving into town to pick up essential items for camp, and helping in the office.
 The runner must be very responsible as they are the face of Barnabas in the community, drives Barnabas vehicles, and works with Directors one-on-one.